What is a Capability Statement?

 - And more.

-When You Use the Capability Statement
+When You Need a Capability Statement

 Capability statements are used for a variety of reasons and situations.
 From introductions to specific opportunities, a capability statement is a universal tool that any good business should utilize.
 The main situations where most businesses employ this powerful document include:

 - Introductions to a new potential customer or partnership.
-For example, a new painting company introducing themselves to local apartment complexes or seasoning manufacturer introducing themselves to local restaurants or stores to develop a strategic partnership.
+For example, a new painting company introducing themselves to local apartment complexes or a seasoning manufacturer introducing themselves to local restaurants or stores to develop a strategic partnership.

 - Presenting new services or products to existing customers or clients.

-- Targeting a specific opportunity, such as bidding for a contract or applying for a spot at a local event.
+- Targeting a specific opportunity, such as bidding for a government contract or applying for a spot at a local event.